Friday, 24 October 2025

 MATHS

-Year 5 Pg 14 (Mental Calculations)
+Year 5 Pg 14 (Mental adding and subtracting)

 Year 6 Pg 15 (Factors, Multiples, Prime Numbers)